leonjackman/coworker/README.md

 Open **Settings → Providers** in the app UI:

+- Pick from 32 built-in provider presets (OpenAI, Anthropic, Google Gemini, DeepSeek, Qwen, Moonshot, Zhipu, and more), or add a custom OpenAI-compatible endpoint
-- Set the base URL, model name, and API key
+- Set the base URL, model name, and API key for the chosen provider
 - Keys are stored in the macOS Keychain (or a 0600-protected file)
 - Use the built-in "Test" button to verify connectivity